zulip/zulip/docs/development/setup/vagrant-up.md

 - configures this virtual machine/container for use with Zulip,
 - creates a shared directory mapping your clone of the Zulip code inside the virtual machine/container at `~/zulip`
-- runs the `tools/provision` script inside the virtual machine/container, which downloads all required dependencies, sets up the python environment for the Zulip development server, and initializes a default test database.
+- runs the `./tools/provision` script inside the virtual machine/container, which downloads all required dependencies, sets up the Python environment for the Zulip development server, and initializes a default test database.
 We call this process "provisioning", and it is documented in some detail in our [dependencies documentation](/subsystems/dependencies.md).